top of page

 Many airlines are adhering to the IATA regulation which specifies that if a passenger is traveling with sporting weapons and ammunition, the airline must be advised AT THE TIME OF BOOKING by putting a message into the remarks section of the booking.
 Passengers are coming up against this non-compliance and are being denied boarding with sporting weapons.
 Some European airlines require additional information.
 Additionally:

-Click here to go to the South Africa Police Service page.
+Click here to download a PDF. of SAPS 520.
 If you plan to bring your own firearm(s) please let us know so we can ensure the requirements for smooth travel are in place.

 ALL FORMS TO BE FILLED IN WITH BLACK INK.
 DO NOT SIGN YOUR FORMS UNTIL IN FRONT OF A POLICE OFFICIAL